HCNZ HISTORY

 - The Universal Declaration of Human Rights, prominently displayed, as the response of a stunned world to the unprecedented slaughter of millions because of their race or beliefs.

 From the beginning, Holocaust education has been the Centre’s central focus.
-Every year, hundreds of students visit from around the country - many study an aspect of the Holocaust within the context of the New Zealand school curriculum, while teachers are provided with the tools to teach this vast and often challenging subject.
+Every year, hundreds of students visit from around the country to study an aspect of the Holocaust within the context of the New Zealand school curriculum, and teachers are provided with resources to teach this vast and often challenging subject in their schools.

-To enable New Zealand educators to gain a deeper understanding of the Holocaust and to enhance their skills in teaching the subject, the Centre established a program in 2013, in conjunction with Yad Vashem, the renowned Holocaust museum and research centre based in Jerusalem.
-Every two years, the Centre sends approximately 25 New Zealand teachers to Yad Vashem, to attend an intensive course in Holocaust studies.
+To enable New Zealand educators to gain a deeper understanding of the Holocaust and to enhance their skills in teaching the subject, the Centre established a program in 2013, initiated by Inge Woolf, to send a group of NZ teachers to the International School for Holocaust Studies at Yad Vashem, the renowned Holocaust museum and research centre based in Jerusalem.
+This has become a biannual programme, named the Inge Woolf Memorial Seminar for NZ Educators at Yad Vashem, with approximately 25 educators attending on each trip.

 Commemoration is also an important role for the Centre;